frak/energy-advisor/README.md

 Find the values for the required environment variables:

 - `OCTOPUS_TOKEN` - this is your Octopus API token, found on the [Octopus Developer Dashboard](https://octopus.energy/dashboard/new/accounts/personal-details/api-access).
-- `MPAN` - your electricity meterpoint MPAN, also found on the [Octopus Developer Dashboard](https://octopus.energy/dashboard/new/accounts/personal-details/api-access).
+- `ACCOUNT_NUMBER` - your electricity meterpoint MPAN, also found on the [Octopus Developer Dashboard](https://octopus.energy/dashboard/new/accounts/personal-details/api-access).
 - `MASTO_TOKEN` - your Mastodon client access token.
 Follow [the official documentation](https://docs.joinmastodon.org/client/token/) for help setting that up.
 - `BOT_HOME` - the base URL for the Mastodon account that will be posting.
 This defaults to https://botsin.space.
 - `SEND_TOOTS` - in order for your toots to be sent this **MUST** be set to `yes`.
 This is to avoid sending toots when debugging.